FERPA and Security for Online Teaching

 - If an application required for Institute purposes is not offered, a license agreement would be required to ensure its security and FERPA compliance.

-- Due to current resources being directed towards implementing and supporting our existing applications, requests to establish new licensing agreements may not be reviewed at this time.
+- Due to current resources being directed towards implementing and supporting our existing applications, requests to establish new licensing agreements may be delayed at this time.